-- 1.15.1 "Remuneration" includes, but is not limited to: - (a) Cash; - (b) Reduced-price or free packs; - (c) Reduced dues based on the number of volunteer hours that the member works in the operation of charitable gaming; - (d) Meal vouchers; - Reimbursement of travel expenses when other members who do not participate in the operation of charitable gaming are not reimbursed for travel; - (f) Non-competitive scholarships where the selection of the scholarship recipient is based on the amount of time volunteered in charitable gaming operations, whether by the recipient or a member of the organization related to the recipient; or - (g) Tips received from a player as a result of the member's participation in charitable gaming operations. - 1.15.2 "Remuneration" does not include food offered to volunteers in accordance with section 24-21-617(6), C.R.S., when the retail value of the food does not exceed \$10.00 per volunteer-duty shift. - 1.16 "Renewal application" means an application for bingo-raffle license renewal filed by a currently licensed, qualified organization. - 1.17 "Seal pull tab" means a pull tab game that offers one or more prizes by means of a flare or a jackpot card that is part of a pull tab deal.
-The flare or jackpot card includes a section bearing a tab or tabs that must be torn or broken apart to reveal a winning combination or combinations. - 1.18 "Strip bingo card" means a paper strip of up to five connected paper bingo cards with each card matching the requirements in section 24-21-602(40.5), C.R.S. - 1.19 "Stub" means the portion of a raffle ticket kept by the licensee.

-1.20 "Ticket" means a slip of paper or any other object that is discrete from every other object sold, which shows that the person to whom it is issued, or the current holder, is entitled to some right or privilege as indicated by the licensee.
+- 1.15.7 Tips received from a player as a result of the member's participation in charitable gaming operations. - 1.16 "Renewal Application" means an application for bingo-raffle license renewal filed by a qualified organization that holds a bingo-raffle license for the immediately-preceding calendar year. - 1.17 "Seal Pull tab" means a pull tab game that offers one or more prizes by means of a flare or a jackpot card that is part of a pull tab deal.
+The flare or jackpot card includes a section bearing a tab or tabs that must be torn or broken apart to reveal a winning combination or combinations. - 1.18 "Stub" means the portion of a raffle ticket kept by the licensee. - 1.19 "Ticket" means a slip of paper or any other object that is discrete from every other object sold, which evidences that the person to whom it is issued, or the current holder, is entitled to some right or privilege as indicated by the licensee.